Thursday, July 05, 2018

 Jesus got back into the boat, crossed the lake again, and came to his hometown.
 Here they brought a paralyzed man to him, lying on a bed.
 Jesus saw their faith and said to the paralytic, "Courage, my son!
 Your sins are forgiven."

 Then some teachers of the Law said to themselves, "This man insults God."
 Jesus was aware of what they were thinking and said, "Why do you have such evil thoughts?
 Which is easier to say: 'Your sins are forgiven' or 'Stand up and walk'?
 You must know that the Son of Man has authority on earth to forgive sins."
 He then said to the paralyzed man, "Stand up!
 Take up your stretcher and go home."
 The man got up and went home.

 When the crowd saw this, they were filled with awe and praised God for giving such power to human beings.

+There were two miracles in today's Gospel reading: the cure of the paralytic and the forgiveness of his sins.
 Both healings are miracles of God's loving mercy: may we value the healing of the spirit more.

 WE PRAY FOR MTQ DAILY PRAYER INTENTIONS:

 Romar Julius P. Lucero